unic0rn9k/slas/README.md

 - ~~Modular backends - [like in coaster](https://github.com/spearow/juice/tree/master/coaster)~~
     - GPU support - maybe with cublas
     - ~~Pure rust support - usefull for irust and jupyter support.~~
+    - `DynacmicBackend` for selecting backends at runtime
-- Write unit tests to make sure unsafe functions can't produce ub.
+- Refactor backends to make it more generic

 ### TODO Before v0.2.0
 - Feature flag for choosing own blas provider
 - More operations implemented for backends
 - Rewrite documentation
-- `WithBackend` struct for vectors with associated backends
+- ~~`StaticBackend` struct for vectors with associated backends~~
+- Write unit tests to make sure unsafe functions can't produce ub.
+- Make less terrible benchmarks
+- `Normalize` operation for backends - to prove mutable access to vectors also work in backends, even with StaticCowVecs.

 License: Apache-2.0